Natasha’s Story

 I keep myself up to date on current events and policies regarding mental healthcare and the prison system.

-I hope to fight the stigma against mental health, and for the rights of those who are incarcerated.
+I hope to fight the stigma against mental health, and to fight for the rights of those who are incarcerated.

 Mental Health Matters!